coste-v/kubernetes_infra_tutorial/Part1.md

 kubectl config use-context tutorial-context
 ```

-Now, everytime we'll run a kubectl command, it will apply it to our current-context, using our tutorial-namespace.
+Now, every time we'll run a kubectl command, it will apply it to our current-context, using our tutorial-namespace.
 Great !
 Let's move on and start playing with our cluster.

 ## B. Starting a redis server